Hart to Hart: Remakes

-In 2002, Alan Cumming was attached to star in a series being developed for ABC that was being touted as a "gay Hart to Hart."
-Titled Mr and Mr Nash, the planned series featured a gay couple, both interior designers, who "stumble upon a murder each week," but it never went into production.
-In September of 2015, Deadline Hollywood reported that NBC had made a script commitment to a Hart to Hart remake series featuring a gay male couple.
-Written by Christopher Fife and produced by Carol Mendelsohn and Julie Weitz, the new series was described as "a modern and sexy retelling of the classic series that focuses on by-the-book attorney Jonathan Hart and free-spirited investigator Dan Hartman, who must balance the two sides of their life: action-packed crime-solving in the midst of newly found domesticity."
-But as of late September of 2020, that series was not known to be in production either.
+In 2002, Alan Cumming was attached to a series being developed for ABC touted as a "gay Hart to Hart".
+Titled Mr and Mr Nash, the planned series featured a gay couple, both interior designers, who "stumble upon a murder each week", but never went into production.
+In September 2015, Deadline Hollywood reported that NBC made a script commitment to a Hart to Hart remake series featuring a gay male couple.
+Written by Christopher Fife and produced by Carol Mendelsohn and Julie Weitz, the new series, which also did not come to pass, was described as "a modern and sexy retelling of the classic series that focuses on by-the-book attorney Jonathan Hart and free-spirited investigator Dan Hartman, who must balance the two sides of their life: action-packed crime-solving in the midst of newly found domesticity."

 Home media

 Sony Pictures Home Entertainment released the first two seasons of Hart to Hart on DVD in Regions 1 & 2 in 2005/2006.

 In 2010/2011, Sony Pictures released all eight TV movies on DVD individually via the Warner Archive Collection.
 These were Manufacture-on-Demand (MOD) releases and are available exclusively through WBShop.com and Amazon.com.
-On October 2, 2012, Sony released all eight TV movies in two volume collections titled Hart to Hart: TV Movie Collection, Volume 1 and Hart to Hart: TV Movie Collection, Volume 2.
+In 2012, Sony released all eight TV movies in two volume collections titled Hart to Hart: TV Movie Collection, Volume 1 and Hart to Hart: TV Movie Collection, Volume 2.
 These are also manufacture-on-demand (MOD) releases, available via Amazon.com, and are part of the Sony Choice Collection.

-On September 4, 2014, it was announced that Shout!
-Factory had acquired the rights to the series for Region 1.
-They released Season 3 in December 2014, Season 4 in February 2015, the fifth and final season in June 2015, and The Complete Series on May 30, 2017.
+In 2014, Shout!
+Factory acquired the rights to the series for Region 1.
+They released Season 3 in 2014, Season 4 and 5 in 2015, and The Complete Series in 2017.